gorango/flowcraft/docs/guide/best-practices.md

 ## Conclusion

 Applying these best practices will help you build robust, efficient workflows.
 Experiment with examples (e.g., [Distributed Workflow Example](/examples/4b_declarative-distributed.md)) and use static analysis (see [Static Analysis](/guide/static-analysis)) to validate your designs.
+For testing and debugging, see [Testing and Debugging](/guide/testing).
 For more, explore [Error Handling](/guide/error-handling) and [Distributed Execution](/guide/distributed-execution.md).